allegro/axion-release-plugin/README.md

 It can be changed by overriding `releaseCommitMessage` property with own closure.

+**Warning** don't use it as a way to commit files along with release - release commit does not run `git add .` so nothing will be added to tracked changes set.

 #### Tag name serializer

 Tag name serializer interprets tag name and extracts version from it.